biojppm/cmany/doc/excluding_builds.rst

 As noted above, each argument accepts a comma-separated list of `Python regular expressions <https://docs.python.org/3/library/re.html>`_ that will be used as matching rules to each build name.
 A build is included only if its name successfully matches every combination argument.
 Note that the form of a build's name is ``{system}-{architecture}-{compiler}-{build_type}[-{variant}]``.
-Note also the hyphen separating the build items; it can be used to distinguish between similarly named items such as ``x86`` and ``x86_64``.
+Note also the presence of the hyphen separating the build items; it can be used to distinguish between similarly named items such as ``x86`` and ``x86_64``.

 The rules do not need to be regular expressions: passing the full names of the builds to the argument works as expected.